AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-journey-optimizer-modules.md

 ### Copy artifacts synchronously

+This action module copies artifacts from a source sandbox into a destination sandbox.

 ### Create a configuration

-This action module create a capping endpoint or throttling configuration.
+This action module creates a capping endpoint or throttling configuration.

 <table style="table-layout:auto">
  <col>